-Last Chance: Chase Sapphire Preferred Card 100,000-Point Bonus Is Available Online, but Only for a Limited Time
+The Chase Sapphire Preferred Card 100,000-Point Bonus Is Back for a Limited Time

-If you’ve been thinking about opening a travel credit card, this limited-time bonus could be just your ticket to unlocking a cheap vacation or bucket-list trip.
-But it’s your last chance to apply, because this offer is ending very soon.
-Let’s dig into the new Sapphire Preferred Card offer to help you decide if it’s the best pick for your wallet.
+Maximizing the Chase Sapphire Preferred Card welcome bonus could be just your ticket to unlocking a cheap vacation or bucket-list trip.
+Let’s dig into the new Chase Sapphire Preferred Card offer to help you decide if it’s the best pick for your wallet.

-Sapphire Preferred Card 100,000-Point Offer at a Glance
+Chase Sapphire Preferred 100,000-Point Offer at a Glance

-Elevated Chase credit card offers come and go, but we haven’t seen a 100,000-point offer on the Sapphire Preferred Card in a few years.
-Usually, the card offers 60,000 points after spending $4,000 on purchases in the first three months, so this bonus is 40,000 points higher (albeit with a minimum spending requirement that’s $1,000 more within the same timeframe).
+Elevated Chase credit card offers come and go, but we haven’t seen a 100,000-point offer on the Sapphire Preferred Card in over a year.
+Most recently, the card offered 75,000 points after spending $5,000 on purchases in the first three months, so this bonus is 25,000 points higher.

 This is a rare opportunity, because Chase points are extremely valuable and versatile.
 For example, with 100,000 Chase points, you could get: